strodan84/fusion-diagnostic-camera-system/README.md

 ## Relevance to Fusion Diagnostics

-FusionCAM is motivated by diagnostic systems used in modern tokamaks, where optical and infrared imaging systems play a critical role in:
+FDCS is motivated by diagnostic systems used in modern tokamaks, where optical and infrared imaging systems play a critical role in:

 - plasma-facing component monitoring
 - edge plasma diagnostics